 What are YOU wearing right now?

 Wait never mind don't answer that!!!!
 That totally sounded like some creepy, perverted stalker and I am NOT a creepy, perverted stalker person!!!
 Can we just pretend like I didn't ask that?
-Pretty please?

 I have modeled my brand and business off of :::drum roll please::: myself!

-Yep, I'm constantly thinking of ways that I can infuse myself into my blog and business to make it memorable, to connect with other people and to be different.
+Yep, I'm constantly thinking of ways that I can infuse myself into my brand to make it memorable, to connect with other people and to be different.

 (Pssssst, I created some free, spiffy worksheets to go along with this post to help you out, so click below if you'd like to grab them!)